PACKER BATTALION

 Among top programs in our state

-Smithfield's JROTC program has been ranked the highest as a honor unit with distinction, and even has a drill team competing at states!
-Many people in the community have witnessed JROTC's Packer Battalion outstanding performance.
-On February 20th, Old Dominion University asked Smithfield's drill team to do a color guard and half-time show!
-Overall, the Packer Battalion is constantly improving themselves and adores all recognition awarded to them.
+Smithfield's JROTC program has been ranked the highest as a Honor Unit with Distinction Many people in the community have witnessed JROTC's Packer Battalion outstanding performance.
+The Packer Battalion is constantly improving themselves and adores all recognition awarded to them.

-Site maintained by Smithfield High Packer Battalion Ass.
-S-5: Public Affairs Officer Maty Wheatley
+Site maintained by Smithfield High Packer Battalion S-5: Public Affairs Officer Maty Wheatley